wdcunha/financecontrol-frontend/README.md

 ### Sales/Purchase list screen

-Here is listed all Sales/Purchase and it will have a filter that allows the user choose criterias according to his/her needs.
+Here is listed all Sales/Purchase and there's filters that allows the user choose criterias according to his/her needs, but 3 options only: text search (just for value, date and notes), dropdown (for entities) and datepicker (select period and show just occurences for this one).

 The table has in its footer the total value of the registers retrieved, which can be changed as the user set filters.